chaima347/Election-App-Web-Client/README.md

-# Election Management App Frontend
+# Election Management App Web Client

-This repository contains the frontend implementation of an **Election Management System**.
-Built with **React.js**, the frontend provides an intuitive and responsive interface for managing and interacting with election data.
+This repository contains the web client implementation of an **Election Management System**.
+Built with **React.js**, the web client provides an intuitive and responsive interface for managing and interacting with election data.

 ## Features